junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 This way you will win your people’s love and respect.
 These are worth far more than money.

-_WORK FIRST FOR THE PEOPLE—NOT THE MONEY.
+_WORK FIRST FOR THE PEOPLE, NOT THE MONEY.
 (People are worth more.)_

-8. LOOK AHEAD—AND HELP OTHERS TO LOOK AHEAD.
+8. LOOK AHEAD, AND HELP OTHERS TO LOOK AHEAD.

 A responsible health worker does not wait for people to get sick.
 She tries to stop sickness before it starts.
 She encourages people to take action now to protect their health and well-being in the future.